krateoplatformops/oasgen-provider/README.md

 ### Type-Safe Status Fields

 The OASGen Provider automatically generates a `status` subresource for your CRD, providing visibility into the state of the external resource.
 The fields within the status are derived from two sources in your `RestDefinition`:

 - `identifiers`: Fields used to uniquely identify the resource.
 - `additionalStatusFields`: Any other fields you wish to expose in the status.

 To ensure type safety, the provider inspects the response schema of the `get` (or `findby` as a fallback) action in your OpenAPI specification.
 It uses the types defined in the OAS to generate the corresponding fields in the CRD's status schema.

-#### String Fallback Mechanism
+#### String Fallback Mechanism in Status Fields

-When the provider cannot find a specified `identifier` or `additionalStatusField` in the OpenAPI response schema, it employs a **string fallback** mechanism:
+When the provider cannot find a specified `identifier` or `additionalStatusField` in the OpenAPI response schema, it employs a **string fallback** mechanism for that status fields:
 1. The provider logs a warning indicating that the field was not found in the OAS response.
 2. It generates the status field with `type: string` as a safe default.